MEN I - glucagonoma

 Glucagonoma is usually cancerous (malignant).
-The cancer tends to spread and get worse.
+The cancer tends to spread and get worse if not treated.

-This cancer affects the islet cells of the pancreas.
-As a result, the islet cells produce too much of the hormone glucagon.
+This cancer affects some of the islet cells of the pancreas.
+As a result, the affected islet cells produce too much of the hormone glucagon.

 The cause is unknown.
 Genetic factors play a role in some cases.
 A family history of the syndrome multiple endocrine neoplasia type I (MEN I) is a risk factor.

 Symptoms of glucagonoma may include any of the following:

 - Glucose intolerance (body has problem breaking down sugars)

 - Excessive thirst (due to high blood sugar)